Wellesley Hills Campus / Enrollment Center, 1st Floor / 781-239-2550

 Official Withdrawal from a Course

 Students may officially withdraw from a course after the add/drop period has ended.
 The last date students may withdraw from a course is published in the official academic calendar each semester.
 Students who wish to withdraw from a course must do so online or complete the withdrawal section of the College’s Add/Drop/Withdrawal form, available at www.massbay.edu/registrar or in the Registrar’s Office.
-Students who withdraw from a class will receive a grade of “W” on their transcript, which is not counted in the GPA calculation.
+Students who withdraw from a class will receive a designation of “W” on their transcript, which is not counted in the GPA calculation.
 Lack of attendance or course abandonment does not constitute automatic or official course withdrawal.
 Students who do not officially withdraw in accordance with College procedures are subject to full payment of tuition and fees, and may receive the failing grade of ‘F’ for the course.
 The official withdrawal date is the date all forms are completed and turned into the proper office, or the system date if the official withdrawal is conducted online.
 Frequent withdrawal from courses may affect a student’s academic standing and financial aid status, among other ramifications.

 Repeating a Course